 Guten Morgen, Guten Tag & More

 This week I finally got around to doing my remix of JC Van Luyn‘s song “Guten Morgen, Guten Tag“.
 I asked him several months ago if it would be OK for me to do a remix of his song.
 With the help of a former student of mine on guitar, I recorded the video you see below.
-After the video, you will see a short list of greetings, farewells, and basic German phrases that you should learn very early in your German learning.
-If you want a worksheet to go with this topic or more resources, you can get those things by supporting me on Patreon.
+Below is a short list of greetings, farewells, and basic German phrases that you should learn very early in your German learning.
+All of those topics are also covered in my beginner German e-book, which you can download here.

 As in many languages, there are more ways to greet someone than just saying “hello”.
 Here are a few examples from the German language.